hazelcast/hazelcast/hazelcast-documentation/src/Map-Interceptors.md

 ### Interceptors

 You can add intercept operations and then execute your own business logic synchronously blocking the operations.
-You can change the returned value from a get operation, change the value to be put, or cancel operations by throwing an exception.
+You can change the returned value from a `get` operation, change the value to be `put` or `cancel` operations by throwing an exception.

 Interceptors are different from listeners.
 With listeners, you take an action after the operation has been completed.
 Interceptor actions are synchronous and you can alter the behavior of operation, change the values, or totally cancel it.

-MapInterceptors are chained, so adding the same interceptor multiple times to the same map can result in duplicate effects.
-This can easily happen when the interceptor is added to the map on node initialization, so that each node adds the same interceptor.
+Map interceptors are chained, so adding the same interceptor multiple times to the same map can result in duplicate effects.
+This can easily happen when the interceptor is added to the map at node initialization, so that each node adds the same interceptor.
 When adding the interceptor in this way, be sure that the `hashCode()` method is implemented to return the same value for every instance of the interceptor.
-It is not strictly necessary, but it is a good idea to also implement `equals()` as this will ensure that the MapInterceptor can be removed reliably.
+It is not strictly necessary, but it is a good idea to also implement `equals()` as this will ensure that the map interceptor can be removed reliably.

-IMap API has two methods for adding and removing interceptor to the map.
+IMap API has two methods for adding and removing an interceptor to the map,`addInterceptor` and `removeInterceptor`:

 ```java
 /**